 This blog is written by Dr Lydia Medland.
 The blog posts are on-going observations, written in the first person, of life, research and food-related issues.
 Below are my academic publications:

-BOOK CHAPTER: [Accepted for publication] Medland, L, 2019, Village routes: migration within rural spaces, in, Emma Carmel, Katharina Lenner, Regine Paul (eds) Handbook on the Governance and Politics of Migration, Edward Elgar.
+Medland, L, 2021, Reconsidering migration dynamics within diverse rural spaces, in, Emma Carmel, Katharina Lenner, Regine Paul (eds) Handbook on the Governance and Politics of Migration, Edward Elgar.

 Medland, L., Anderson, B., Bales, K., Bogg, A., Novitz, T., O’Connell Davidson, J., Pitts, F. H., & Turnbull, P. (2018).
 The ‘future’ of work?
 A call for the recognition of continuities in challenges for conceptualising work and its regulation.
 (Bristol Law Research Paper Series; Vol. 2019, No. 001).
 School of Law, University of Bristol.

 Medland L, (2017).
 Misconceiving ‘seasons’ in global food systems: The case of the EU Seasonal Workers Directive, European Law Journal, vol 23., pp. 157-171

 Medland L, (2016).
 Working for social sustainability: Insights from a Spanish organic production enclave.
 Agroecology and Sustainable Food Systems, 40(10) pp. 1133-1156